HISTORICAL FUND OF THE LIBRARY OFETSAB

 Despite the title of Fontana's book, it not only talks about the transfer of the Vatican obelisk, but also of three others during the papacy of Sixtus V, the erection of the colossal bronze statues of St. Peter and St. Paul on the Columns of Trajan and Marcus Aurelius and the program of the complete building of the Pope.

-This res gesture includes the construction of the Vatican Library, the Villa Montalto and the Sistine Chapel in Santa Maria Maggiore, the Acqua Felice and the Fountain of Moses near the baths of Diocletian and the new Lateran Palace.
+This res gesture it includes the construction of the Vatican Library, the Villa Montalto and the Sistine Chapel at Santa Maria Maggiore, the Acqua Felice and the Fountain of Moses near the Baths of Diocletian and the new Lateral Palace.
 But what makes the imagination fly are the impressions of the great castle of wooden beams that was made to lower the obelisk and transport it to the front of the square, where it was raised not on the axis of the church, but in a line that goes from the center of the dome to the end of the Bridge of San Angelo.

 The wheel of Fontana's fortune turned when Sixtus V died and the accounts of his all-powerful architects were called into question.
 Fontana went into exile in Naples where he built the Royal Palace and founded a dynasty that continued his work his son, Giulio Cesare.
 In Naples the second volume was published in 1604.
 It includes prints of the Scala Santa in the Lateran Palace, the Borghetto Bridge, the new wing of the Vatican Palace, and rooms designed to be built in the Colosseum to house textile workers, one of the feeble attempts to Sixtus V to revive the failed Roman economy.